Table of Contents

 If you’ve relapsed from drug or alcohol use, you may want to re-enter an addiction treatment program where you can get back on track.
 There’s nothing wrong with going back to a recovery program—in fact, it means that you’re taking the right steps to make sure your relapse doesn’t escalate.
 If you liked your previous treatment program, you may want to return to that one, but if you didn’t love it, now might be the time to find one that better suits your needs.

-You can always call 800-926-9037 to discuss your rehab options with a treatment support specialist.
+You can always call 800-926-9037 Who Answers? to discuss your rehab options with a treatment support specialist.
 They will help you find the perfect addiction treatment program for you.

 - National Institute on Drug Abuse.
 (2020).
 Treatment and Recovery.